rust-lang/cargo/src/doc/src/reference/environment-variables.md

 * `CARGO_PRIMARY_PACKAGE` --- This environment variable will be set if the package being built is primary.
 Primary packages are the ones the user selected on the command-line, either with `-p` flags or the defaults based on the current directory and the default workspace members.
-This environment variable will not be set when building dependencies.
+  This variable will not be set when building dependencies, unless a dependency is also a workspace member that was also selected on the command-line.
   This is only set when compiling the package (not when running binaries or tests).
 * `CARGO_TARGET_TMPDIR` --- Only set when building [integration test] or benchmark code.
   This is a path to a directory inside the target directory where integration tests or benchmarks are free to put any data needed by